COVID crisis in North Korea: What do we know? | DW | 02.07.2021

 That has been virtually impossible to confirm, particularly since there are no longer any international aid or public health organizations in the country.

-Experts say, however, that it is extremely unlikely that the North has escaped completely unscathed, particularly given its geographical location bordering China, the original source of the outbreak, and its previous heavy reliance on China for both exports and imports.
+Experts say, however, it is extremely unlikely that the North has escaped completely unscathed; particularly given its geographical location bordering China, the original source of the outbreak, and its previous heavy reliance on China for both exports and imports.

 Television footage of the politburo meeting indicates that many high-ranking officials were no longer present at the gathering